ThomasKli/stupeflix-api-test/docs/tutorials/04_audio.rst

 As you can see, the total duration of the video is 3:20, the duration of the music.

-Is this really what we wanted ?
+Is this really what we wanted?
 Not really.
 So, let see how to change this.

 Multiple tracks: audio as slave
 +++++++++++++++++++++++++++++++

-So how can you add several audio at the same time, and how do you force them to adopt the length of the rest of video elements ?
+So how can you add several audio at the same time, and how do you force them to adopt the length of the rest of video elements?
 Just use the xml structure to do so:

 .. code-block:: xml